tradingstrategy-ai/trading-strategy/docs/source/programming/datasets.rst

 You can explore `the available data on Trading Strategy trading view pages <https://tradingstrategy.ai/trading-view/exchanges>`_.
 You will find the lists of decentralised exchanges, trading pairs, price charts and metadata.

+Not all trading pairs and tokens are included in the dataset.
+See :ref:`tracking` for more information about inclusion criteria.

 Available datasets
 ------------------